 It is natural to be nervous when you are faced with the need for surgery.
-Questions race through your mind about the procedure and how it is going to impact your life, both short-term and long-term.
+Naturally, questions race through your mind.
+How is the procedure going to impact your life, both short-term and long-term?
+A great question to ask before choosing a physician is whether or not he/she is part of a competent and caring team approach to your surgery.

 The administrative staff and nurses make sure they have all the documentation and test results from the referring physician and prepare for any special needs the patients may have.
 Our providers and staff provide that personal touch which can go a long way toward making you feel more reassured throughout your surgical experience.